PSYC-1300-02 - Learning Framework

-One grade is the total of points based on assignments, essay worksheets, and quizzes.
-Assignments from the textbook are one point each.
-The College and Money Assignment is worth 50 points.
+One grade is the total of points based on attendance, participation, assignments, and essay worksheets.
+Attendance is one point per day with late arrival and early departure equal to one absence.
+Participation is one point per day.
+Assignments are one point each.
 Essay worksheets are one point each.
-Quizzes range from 10 to 30 points each.
 LATE WORK IS UNACCEPTABLE.

 The other grade is the exam average which consists of three exams, one final exam, and one essay.

 With the prior approval of your instructor, you may also earn extra credit for campus events.